Undergraduate Student Government

 The Graduate Student Council (GSC) exists to enhance the overall graduate experience at MIT by promoting the general welfare and concerns of the graduate student body, creating new programs and initiatives, and communicating with the MIT faculty and administration on behalf of graduate students.
 The GSC seeks to emphasize, in all its activities, the core values of representation, communication, collaboration, transparency, and accountability.

 The council accomplishes its goals through a structure of elected representatives, standing committees, and officers.
 GSC representatives facilitate communication between the council and their constituency (a department, academic program, living group, or demographic group).
-The standing committees span all facets of the graduate experience, including orientation for all incoming graduate students, the career fair and a variety of academic seminars throughout the year, large social and cultural activities; advocacy on student-related issues at the local, state, and federal levels; and even the Muddy Charles Pub.
+The standing committees span all facets of the graduate experience, including orientation for all incoming graduate students; career exploration events and a variety of academic seminars throughout the year; large social and cultural activities; advocacy on student-related issues at the local, state, and federal levels; and even the Muddy Charles Pub.

 The GSC also interfaces with graduate student groups through the Association of Student Activities (a joint committee of the GSC and the Undergraduate Association) and the GSC funding board, which allocates event funding to these groups.
 Additionally, the GSC maintains relations with other graduate student organizations both locally and nationally so as to share ideas about how to best address graduate students' needs.

 The GSC office is located in Room 50-220, Walker Memorial, above the Muddy Charles Pub.
 To keep students apprised of the council's activities, it maintains a comprehensive website which serves as a repository for a large amount of information relevant to graduate students; it also publishes the Anno, its weekly newsletter, reaching all graduate students on campus.